Unique formats

 12 mins

-How the format works
+How the formats works

-Warm-Up (9 minutes)
+Warm-Up (4 or 9 minutes)

 Qualifying (1 lap)

-Qualifying is a 1 lap qualifying session which immediately follows Warm-Up, with no stoppage in between the two sessions, and sets the grid for Race 1.
-Each driver will have one opportunity to set a lap time, testing a drivers ability to set a fast lap time on demand.
-Any track limit violations during qualifying will result in that driver losing their lap time and they will start Race 1 at the back of the grid.
+Qualifying is a 1 lap one-shot qualifying session which immediately follows Warm-Up, with no stoppage in between the two sessions, and sets the grid for Race 1.
+Each driver has one opportunity to set a lap time, testing a drivers ability to set a fast lap time on demand.

-Once every driver has crossed the start line and begun their qualifying lap, the green flag will be exchanged for the chequered flag, bringing each drivers qualifying session to an end once they complete their lap.
+Once every driver has crossed the start line and begun their qualifying lap, the green flag is exchanged for the chequered flag, bringing each drivers qualifying session to an end once they complete their lap.
 If any driver manages to start a second lap before the chequered flag is displayed, their second lap time will be ignored.

-The grid for Race 1 will be set by the results of Qualifying; the grid for Race 2 and the grid for Race 3 will be dictated by each drivers fastest lap time in the previous race, encouraging drivers to push hard during a race even if things have not gone their way.
+The grid for Race 1 is set by the results of Qualifying whilst the grids for Race 2, 3 and 4 (where applicable) are dictated by each drivers fastest lap time in their previous race, encouraging drivers to push hard during a race even if things have not gone their way.

 Split System